 - paprika for garnish

-- Drain and rinse under cold running water until cool.
+- Remove from heat, drain water, and rinse with cold running water until eggs are cool.

 - Starting from the bottom, peel the eggs and rinse under water.
 Dry eggs.